iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.16/report.md

 > Not fit for purpose.
 Doesn't record anything.<br> :date: __2021-03-25 03:20:55__

 > I loved this app when I first used it a couple of years ago but now it doesn't hold the data.
 It collects the day and by the next day it's gone.<br> :date: __2021-03-22 10:15:40__

-> I used to think this app was good.
-Recently it never records anything at all, I uninstall and reinstall and it still does nothing.
-Ive now uninstalled it.
-No point<br> :date: __2021-03-18 20:18:41__